Boiler not working? Here’s what to do if yours breaks down

 Instead, your radiators probably just need to be bled.
 Follow this handy step-by-step guide on how to do that.

-OVO HomePlan – our boiler emergency cover – starts from as little as £13 per month.
-We’ll keep your boiler and central heating system working efficiently, so you can relax and put your feet up.
-Find out more on our Boiler Cover page.
+Our boiler cover starts from as little as £15 per month.
+We’ll help keep your boiler and central heating system working efficiently, so you can relax and put your feet up.
+You can find out more on our boiler cover page.

 Why is my boiler making noises?